Robin-code01/rhythm_wallet/README.md

 - **Mobile-responsive:** ✔️ Chakra UI, tested on multiple devices.
 - **requirements.txt present:** ✔️ See repo root or `/backend/music/requirements.txt`.
 - **README with all required sections:** ✔️ This file.
-- **API endpoints and documentation:** ✔️ See “API Endpoints” below.
 - **How to run, environment, and config:** ✔️ See “How to Run” and “Configuration” below.
 - **Tests/demo data:** ✔️ See “Testing and Demo Data” below.